sivakrishnanb/directory-search/README.md

 ## Prerequisites

+We have used Node js.
 Solution doesn't depends on any of the node module packages for development.
 Have used Mocha & Chai for unit testing only.

-## Usage
+## Getting Started

 ### Import and use the search library